osu-uwrt/scylla/README.md

 - Installs OpenLabeling's required Python modules (torch, etc.) and bundles them with the project
 - Installs Electron and the other JS stuff we need

+### If you want to develop on windows

+I don't guarantee functionality; The bash scripts, etc. only work on Linux and it's a lot of effort to change stuff for Windows.

+You will need Node (12.x Preferably), npm, and the following Python packages alongside a Python3 install:
+- pip
+- opencv-python
+- opencv-contrib-python
+- numpy
+- tqdm
+- lxml
+- torch
+- torchvision

+There are also a different set of instructions in the OpenLabeling repo, look at that.

 ## Usage

 After executing the setup script above, all you need to do is navigate to the base `Scylla` directory and execute `npm run start`, which will start up the Electron app itself.